dport96/ITM352/morea/130.Assignment1/experience-Assignment1.md

 (5) You **must use data validation** on the **server** to ensure the customer entered valid data.
 Note: if valid data is not entered, display a specific error message and direct the user to enter valid data.
 And you must do this validation in your Javascript code **on the server**.
 For this assignment you can not, for example, use a drop-down list to constrain a user to enter only integer quantities.
 The data must be validated _before_ it is used for the invoice.
 You cannot just validate the data on the client unless you can guarantee your data comes from that client.

-**NOTE for Spring 2021** You do not have to validate the data on the server.
-You still **must** validate the data before generating the invoice, but this can be done on the products display page or invoice page.

 _Example_ :